The Pentacle (comics): Current whereabouts

-The Pentacle is currently no longer together and has not been since they've been imprisoned.
-Jack of Fire, the White Rabbit, Sister Shadow and Bagman have not been seen since they were sent to the Black Tower, never appearing in another issue of Shadowpact or any other comic book series again.
+The Pentacle is currently no longer together and has not been reunited since its members were imprisoned.
+Jack of Fire was imprisoned in hell; meanwhile, the White Rabbit, Sister Shadow, and Bagman were sent to the Black Tower.
+These four members have not been seen since their imprisonments, never appearing in another issue of Shadowpact or any other comic book series again.

 Strega quickly returned in the Shadowpact series.
 She freed a warlock named Doctor Gotham and together they tried to summon a Sun King.
-Strega believed many humans would have to be sacrificed for the summoning to work, however, she was deceived by Dr. Gotham, who knew only one person had to be sacrificed, so he gave Strega cancer that quickly advanced, killing her within minutes.
+Strega believed many humans would have to be sacrificed for the summoning to work, but she was deceived by Dr. Gotham, who knew only one person had to be sacrificed, so he gave Strega cancer that quickly advanced, killing her within minutes.
 She was never seen in another issue of Shadowpact and has not ever been seen in any other series since.

 The only member of the Pentacle who has made numerous appearances in other titles and is currently being used as a comic book villain is Karnevil.
 He appeared in one more issue of Shadowpact, where he managed to escape the Black Tower by beating his guard and escaping back to Earth through a portal in which goods from Earth were coming through.
-Karnevil has appeared in many other titles written by Bill Willingham.
+Karnevil would later infiltrate the Justice Society of America as Billy Armstrong, the All-American Kid, and become Mister America's sidekick.
+Karnevil would attack the Society with the Fourth Reich before activating the Darkness Engine, which negates metahuman abilities, and within 20 years rule the world as the Führer.
+However, the efforts of Mr. Terrific would alter history and stop Karnevil in the past before the Darkness Engine can be activated.